Coccyx Tailbone Injury: Runner’s Guide

 - Swimming: Swimming is also an excellent physical activity which will work your whole body.
 This low-impact activity will prove extremely beneficial towards recuperation.
 It’s also great because it works the cardiovascular system.

 - Weightless Squats: This exercise mainly works the upper legs, but will engage your tailbone and can reduce pain.
-Start from a standing position, with your back straight and your legs shoulder width apart.
-Slowly lower your upper body, bending your knees and keeping your back straight and chest out.
+Start from a standing position, with your back straight and your legs apart.
+Slowly lower your upper body, bend the knees and keep the back straight and chest out.
 For added balance, try holding your arms straight out in front of you.
 Hold the position once your butt is lower than your knees, then slowly lift your upper body back up.
 Repeat this exercise ten times for one set, and perform two to three sets a day.

 Stretches to Prevent Coccyx Injury: